Greg Horsman: Career

 Horsman joined the Australian Ballet in 1982 and was promoted to principal artist in 1987.
 During this time, he was a guest artist with the Kirov Ballet and the Boston Ballet and was part of Rudolph Nureyev's farewell tour.
 Reported disagreements with artistic director Maina Gielgud saw Horsman and his then-wife, principal artist Lisa Pavane, leaving the company in 1994.
 They left Australia and joined the English National Ballet.

 London's Central School of Ballet appointed Horsman as artistic director in 1998 and he officially retired from dancing in 1999., He became ballet master at the Northern Ballet Theatre in Leeds in 2001 then rejoined the English National Ballet as a ballet master and répétiteur in 2003.
 In 2006, he returned to Oceania to be a ballet master at the Royal New Zealand Ballet.
 He spent seven years there and choreographed his first full-length ballet: The Sleeping Beauty.
 In 2013, Li Cunxin, the new artistic director of the Queensland Ballet, appointed him as ballet master.

 Throughout his career, he has been a guest principal artist, ballet master, and teacher with the Royal Danish Ballet, the Tokyo Ballet, the Houston Ballet, the Scottish Ballet, the Birmingham Royal Ballet, La Scala Ballet, and the Staatballett Berlin.
 He performed the Sleeping Beauty at the Mariinsky Theatre in Saint Petersburg, Russia, where the ballet was premiered in 1890.
 In 1991, he and Miranda Coney won a Mo Award for "dance performance of the year."
 He won a Green Room Award for Leading Male Dancer in 1992 in recognition of his performance in Romeo and Juliet.

 Personal life

 Horsman was married to Lisa Pavane, his dance partner of many years.
-They have a daughter, Cassandra, and separated in about 1990.
-Pavane has been the Director of the Australian Ballet School since 2015 and has since remarried.
+They have a daughter, Cassandra, and separated in 1998.
+Pavane was the Director of the Australian Ballet School from 2015 until 2024 and has since remarried.